m4sterbunny/m4sterbunny.github.io/source/index.html.md

 ### About Faria

-[Faria](https://www.faria.org/) provides its customers with a dashboard SaaS to manage vital aspect of School Administration from applications through to lessons and class management.
+[Faria](https://www.faria.org/) provides its customers with a dashboard SaaS to manage vital aspects of School Administration from applications through to lessons and class management.
 Faria's many products are supported by unique API sets.

 My task was to: